 We consider ourselves a teaching hospital and truly enjoy having students here and teaching them as much as possible.
 Veazie Veterinary Clinic offers several different opportunities for students to experience the world of veterinary medicine.
 The different options and the qualifications for each are listed below.
 (All of these opportunities are unpaid.)

 Fourth Year Tech Student Externship: This is for students who are in their fourth year of the Veterinary Technician program at The University of Maine at Augusta.
 This externship consists of a seven week period of working at Veazie Vet for a minimum 32 hours a week.
 During this time period the student will spend time in all the areas of the hospital working as a technician.
-Weekly meetings are held with a mentor and supervisor to assess how their skills and to answer any questions that they may have.
+Weekly meetings are held with a mentor and supervisor to assess how their skills are coming along and to answer any questions that they may have.

 Pre-Veterinary Internship: This program is designed for students enrolled in a pre-veterinary undergraduate program who intend to apply to veterinary school.
 It is important for applicants to be certain this is an appropriate career choice prior to committing to the rigors and expense of veterinary school.
 Time commitment and duration of the internship will vary based on the students and clinic’s schedule and needs.
 All interested students must participate in our job shadow experience prior to being able to arrange any type of a longer commitment.